Kixunil/configure_me/configure_me/README.md

 optional = false
 # Documentation IS mandatory for debconf!
 doc = "Port to listen on."
-# Priority used for debconf questions
-# "high" is recommended for non-default, mandatory questions
+# Priority used for debconf questions "high" is recommended for non-default,
-# In case of missing priority, the option is skipped!
+# mandatory questions.
+In case of missing priority, the option is skipped!
 debconf_priority = "high"

 [[param]]
 name = "bind_addr"
 type = "::std::net::Ipv4Addr"
+# Rust expression that creates the default value.
-default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value
+default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)"
 doc = "IP address to bind to." debconf_priority = "low"
-# The default set by debconf.
-While it might seem redundant, this way the user sees the
+# The default set by debconf.While it might seem redundant, this way the user
-# default value when editing.
+# sees the default value when editing.
 debconf_default = "0.0.0.0"

 [[param]]